apocalyptech/swh2save/README.md

 TODO
 ====

-- Rename `-i`/`--item-info` arg to something more sensible, and make sure it can be used without a filename
 - Pull `gen_game_data.py` into the module so it can be distributed more sensibly
 - Pull `string_finder.py` into the module as well (less important but whatever)